jncc/sac-microsite/README.md

     code .    <-- (note the full stop!)

+To build the site from the JSON data files, run

+    dotnet run -- -g

+To start a local web server, run

+    dotnet run -- -v

+You can edit the templates as required in the `views/` folder.

+## Data updates

+If the underlying data in the master Access database has changed, you need to requery the database.

+The PC will need Dotnet SDK/Runtime and Git installed; both are available as Windows MSI installers.

+The data update step requires the x64 Microsoft Access drivers to be installed.
+The drivers can be found [here](https://www.microsoft.com/en-gb/download/details.aspx?id=13255).
+Choosing `AccessDatabaseEngine_X64.exe` when promted.
+This means updating the data from the Access Database will currently **ONLY work on Windows**.

+If you already have a 32-bit install of Microsoft office you will need to run the install in passive mode, open an admin console (powershell or command prompt), navigate to the folder and run:

+    AccessDatabaseEngine_X64.exe /quiet

+You will need to have an **admin account** if you do the updates or development on a windows machine and wish to use the dotnet sdk.

 To update the data with the latest in the database, run

     dotnet run -- -u path/to/access.mdb

 This reads the master Access database and saves a JSON representation of the tables as .json files in the `output/data/` folder.
-(This is a cache so that your local dev experience is good.)
+This is a cache, so that you rarely need to connect to the database.
 If the data has changed since this was last done, you can see the changes in Github Desktop, or with `git status` and `git diff`.

-The next command, builds the static site from the JSON data files.

-    dotnet run -- -g

-To start a local web server with the built static microsite, run

-    dotnet run -- -v

-You can combine these runs into a single command;

-    dotnet run -- -u path/to/access.mdb -g -v

-You can edit the templates as required in the `views/` folder, but most of the editable data is directly extracted from the source Access MDB, you can try minor edits through the fields in the `output/json` files.

-To deploy the microsite,

-- Push to Github
-- Press a button on Jenkins to deploy the latest version.

-## Updating the site

-The site is automatically redeployed to an internal beta site at http://beta-sac available internally on commits to the devleop branch, an update just requires the json files in [output/data](output/data) to be updated using the following commands;
+The full list of steps to update the data:

     git clone https://github.com/jncc/sac-microsite.git
     cd sac-microsite